Last Updated on

 - Fill a jar full of a mixture of nuts and seeds. for snacking on, and also for adding to your favourite salads.

 - Drink a cup of low-fat milk in the evening to give yourself an extra protein kick before bed.
 (Because this is when your body is repairing and building itself!)

 - Have a plate of cheese pieces and lean sandwich meat in the refrigerator, so that you can snack on these during the day.

-- Tinned tuna is a fantastic snack to boost your protein intake, and it comes in a variety of healthy flavour choices.
+- Tinned tuna is a fantastic snack to boost your protein intake.
+It comes in a variety of healthy flavour choices.

-- Yogurt is another fantastic way of increasing your protein intake, and goes really well with a sprinkling of nuts and seeds.
+- Yogurt is another fantastic way of increasing your protein intake.
+It goes really well with a sprinkling of nuts and seeds.

 - Edamame (boiled, salted soybeans) are a delicious, high protein snack choice.
 When you are out and about, and can be bought at most sushi stores.